ELSTREE THROUGH THE YEARS

 After a period of post-war quiet, Elstree’s managers began to fly in converted Halifaxes stacked with Italian food to supplement the depleted British stocks.
 However, the project was short-lived when an overloaded plane crash landed, damaging the runway, and it was left to John Houlder, a 34-year-old engineer and artillery officer, to make something of the place.
 Thus began a happy and fruitful period in the airfield’s history, with Houlder at the reins for a remarkable 56 years until his recent death.
 "I ran it like I ran the artillery," he said in 2005.
 "After 50 years it's still here so I must have done something right.”

 He got much right, and Elstree now thrives, with over a hundred fixed wing customers and a growing rotary base, 24/7 operations, newly built hangars and dedicated FISOs and ground staff.

-The pictures below capture many exciting times at Elstree Aerodrome throughout the 40s, 50s and 60s.
+The pictures below capture some of the exciting times at Elstree Aerodrome through the years.